 Because although they entered the room as strangers only six weeks prior, the group forms bonds through cooperative play and team engagement.

-While every improv class is a shared group experience that focuses on connecting, it also creates a team culture.
+While every improv class is a shared group experience that focuses on connecting, it also provides a team culture.
 The same can be said of work units, families, and any other environment where groups of people co-exist.
 So what makes an improv team play so well together?
 Each person agrees to:

 1. Show up.
 While at first glance this seems easy and obvious, it really isn’t.
 Not only are you literally showing up in the space, you also set your phone aside, make eye contact, participate, engage, and be willing to be a part of the group process.
 No sitting on the sidelines or else the group dynamic suffers.